NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/PowerBI/Optimized_Model_Reference.md

 - Stronger performance with 99K+ rows in the core dataset.
 - Enriched visuals tied to consumer psychology, pricing strategy, and inflation response.

-> ✨ _This model architecture turned a raw pricing dataset into a fully intelligent, responsive BI system tailored for executive-level market strategy._ 🚀
+> This model architecture turned a raw pricing dataset into a fully intelligent, responsive BI system tailored for executive-level market strategy.

 ---